 Steps to get started:

-- Write down things you would like to be good at, things you value, attitudes, or behaviors you feel are important in life.
+Write down things you would like to be good at, things you value, attitudes, or behaviors you feel are important in life.
 It may be helpful to refer to your Kuder assessment results and view your favorite occupations list.
 You can read about which qualities it takes to acquire those occupations, which may turn out to be some goals you set for yourself.
-Your Kuder® Work Values Assessment results serve as a good reflection for what you value in work.
-If you are unhappy with what you currently do or do not value, set goals for yourself that can help enhance these values to your liking.
+Your Super's Works Values Inventory-revised assessment results serve as a good reflection for what you value in work.
+If you're unhappy with what you currently do or do not value, set goals for yourself that can help enhance these values to your liking.